Finham Park School: Colleges

 These college names are based on different subspecies of lion, some being extinct.

-Each pupil belongs to one of the colleges and participates in intercollegiate events to earn points for their house.
+Each pupil belongs to one of the colleges and participates in intercollegiate events to earn points for their college.

 These school houses were previously split into Newton, Ada, Whittle, and Galileo; but in 2008 the houses were changed as above along with a new vertical tutoring system.
 Originally the school was divided into four houses: Leasowes, Manor, Stivichall and Cryfield.
 Stretton, Ryton, Waverley and Kingswood were added as the school approached capacity.